selimssevgi/learning/software/clean-code/pragmatic-programmer/ch01-a-pragramtic-philosophy.md

 ## software entropy

 - entropy is a term from physics that refers to the amount if "disorder" in a system
+  - the laws of thermo-dynamics guarantee that the entropy in the universe tends toward a maximum

 - when disorder increases in software, programmers call it "software rot"